s-xiang/git-meta/README.md

 The next section presents our architecture for implementing a mono-repo using git submodules.
-We describe the overall repository structure and relationships, client- and server-specific concerns, and collaboration strategies such as pull requests.
+We describe the overall repository structure and relationships, solutions to collaboration problems, server-side validations, and name-partitioning strategies.

 Finally, we discuss the tools provided by this project to support the proposed architecture.
 It is important to note that git-meta is built entirely on git: